atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 5 Polly Matzinger/README.md

    C) The immune system only responds to distress signals during active TB.
    D) In latent TB, the immune system shuts down, while in active TB it becomes fully activated.

+6. **📈 Based on the ROC curve (Fig. 4C), how accurate are NK cell levels at predicting progression to active TB within different time windows before diagnosis?**
+   A) NK cell levels are most predictive 0–200 days before diagnosis.
+   B) NK cell levels are equally predictive across all time windows.
+   C) NK cell levels are most predictive 0–60 days before diagnosis.
+   D) NK cell levels are least predictive in the 0–60 day window before diagnosis.

 ---

 ## Additional Reading Materials 📚